hani2628/Iitizam/README.md

 any contributions especially on the backend is welcomed

 Features

-Displays prayer times based on Ethiopian calendar calculations Responsive UI built with React and Tailwind CSS Type-safe code with TypeScript
+Displays prayer times based on Ethiopian calendar calculations

+Responsive UI built with React and Tailwind CSS

+Type-safe code with TypeScript

 Simple setup and development workflow

 Tech Stack

 Frontend: React, TypeScript

 Styling: Tailwind CSS

-Build tooling (as applicable in your repo): (e.g., Vite / Next.js / CRA)
-Calendar logic: TypeScript utilities (to be implemented as needed) Installation
+Calendar logic: TypeScript utilities (to be implemented as needed)

+Installation

 Clone the repository

 Install dependencies

 bash
 npm install

 # or

 yarn install

 Start the development server

 bash

 npm run dev

 # or

 yarn dev

 Usage